jossef/amigos/README.md

-# amigos
+# is-occupied
-Amigos Social Meeting Application
+Internet Of Things Course